 Do you want to find a new job but have no idea where to look or what tools to use?
 Don't worry, we have you covered!
 Read on and improve your job hunt!

 Have you just graduated from college and want to find your first “real job”?
 Are you currently unemployed and looking for a job?
 Or do you want to leave your current job and find something better?
 No matter your situation, if you are an active job seeker, we are here to help.
 So, we created a comprehensive list of the best job search websites and tools to aid you in your job hunt.

-By now most of you know a lot about job hunting; writing a strong resume, a compelling cover letter, practising the most common job interview questions and answers and even how to successfully negotiate your salary.
+By now most of you know a lot about job hunting; writing a strong cv, a compelling cover letter, practising the most common job interview questions and answers and even how to successfully negotiate your salary.

 But how do you find a job?
 Do you know what tools to use, or where to search for a job?
 Well, there are a lot of different options:

-Finding a job by networking means you are using word of mouth to find out whether there are any jobs available that haven’t been advertised.
+- Networking: Finding a job by networking means you are using word of mouth to find out whether there are any jobs available that haven’t been advertised.
 By networking effectively, you can easily get inside information on several careers or jobs, and have great relationships with people who can help you in your job searching activities.

-You can look in newspapers, trade magazines and job centers to find vacancies, but these sources are being used less and less as time goes on.
+- Traditional sources of advertised vacancies: You can look in newspapers, trade magazines and job centers to find vacancies, but these sources are being used less and less as time goes on.

-Recruitment agencies are here to do all the hard work for you and make the process as easy as possible, especially when you have the skills and qualifications employers are looking for.
+- Recruitment agencies: Recruitment agencies are here to do all the hard work for you and make the process as easy as possible, especially when you have the skills and qualifications employers are looking for.

-The most accessible form of job searching is the internet.
+- Online: The most accessible form of job searching is the internet.
 Most of the job search engines are free and take a lot (if not all) of the legwork out of sorting through and applying for jobs.

 But, because there are so many websites available for job seekers, some of them are so bad that they offer no opportunities and just waste your time.
 Because of this, the need to sort the good from the bad in this list is paramount!